nodejs/Release/README.md

 10. Note that while it is possible that critical security and bug fixes may lead to *semver-major* changes landing within an LTS stream, such situations will be rare and will land as *semver-minor* bumps.
+11. All LTS releases will be assigned a "codename" drawn from the names of elements on the Periodic Table of Elements.
+For each upcoming LTS release, the LTS Working Group will select a handful of candidate names and submit those for a collaborator vote.

 ## Example

+The specific details may vary depending on the `next` and `master` release plan that is ultimately adopted.
+However, the release plan will not impact the schedule or proceses for managing an LTS release once it has been cut.

 For example.
 Let's suppose that convergence of the source streams is completed.
 For the sake of the example, let's assume that the first converged stream